 links is deprecated and should be replaced with

-So here I’m setting the same docker-compose setup with using depends_on flag.
+So here I’m setting the same docker-compose setup using the depends_on flag.

 version: "3.7" services: api_service: build: . restart: always ports: - 8080:8080 depends_on: - maria_db command: sh -c './wait-for mysql_db:3306 -- npm start' maria_db: image: "mariadb:10.5.8" restart: always ports: - 3307:3306 environment: MYSQL_DATABASE: java_to_dev_app_db MYSQL_USER: java_to_dev MYSQL_PASSWORD: nE5kMc7JCGNqwDQM MYSQL_ROOT_PASSWORD: nE5kMc7JCGNqwDQN

 Here we are using depends_on to set dependent services to api_service.
-So internally docker-compose will start dependency services first and it will start dependent service in the end.
-So basically here it will start the DB first and finally application will be started.
+So internally docker-compose will start dependency services first and it will start dependent services in the end.
+So basically here it will start the DB first and finally, application will be started.

-Additionally we have a small change on database connection properties, Here you should add service name for the host or IP on that database connection.
+Additionally, we have a small change on database connection properties, Here you should add the service name for the host or IP on that database connection.

 spring.datasource.url=jdbc:mysql://maria_db:3306/java_to_dev_app_db spring.datasource.username=java_to_dev spring.datasource.password=nE5kMc7JCGNqwDQM spring.jpa.hibernate.ddl-auto=update spring.datasource.initialization-mode=always